-Typically an application will consist of a cover letter and your CV, though some employers may require you to complete a standard application form.
-Remember - this is the first impression you make on the emplo yer, so spend some time perfecting it.
+Typically, an application will consist of a cover letter and your CV, though some employers may require you to complete a standard application form.
+Remember - this is the first impression you make on the employer, so spend some time perfecting it.

-- The cover letter: should state why you are interested in the position, what in your background makes you suitable for the job, and what you can bring to the company.
-Make sure the language is clear, accessible and straight to the point. - Preparing for an interview: the interview could take place in person or over the phone: either way, thorough preparation is vital.
-Bring any necessary paperwork, such as your CV or identity card - just in case. - Know the company: make sure you have researched the company with which you have an interview.
+- Your cover letter should state why you are interested in the position, what in your background makes you suitable for the job, and what you can bring to the company.
+Make sure the language is clear, accessible, and straight to the point. - Interviews could take place in person, virtually, or over the phone.
+Regardless of this, thorough preparation is vital.
+Bring any necessary paperwork, such as your CV or identity card, just in case. - Know the company.
+Make sure you have researched the company you're interviewing with.
 Show that you are familiar with what it does and what it is looking for.
-Prepare some insightful questions about it and the position to prove you have done your research.
+Prepare some insightful questions about it and the role to prove you have done your research.

-- Know the job: the job description is the best clue you are given regarding what an employer will be looking for in the interview.
-Does it emphasise teamwork, the ability to take initiative or flexibility?
-Show that you match these requirements with concrete examples and skills from your past experience. - Expect the unexpected: difficult or unexpected questions may be asked.
+- Know the job.
+The job description is the best clue you are given regarding what an employer will be looking for in an interview.
+Does it emphasise teamwork, the ability to take initiative, or flexibility?
+Show that you match these requirements with concrete examples and skills from your past experience. - Expect the unexpected.
+Difficult or unexpected questions may be asked.
 Don't panic!
-Prove you can remain calm under pressure, by taking a moment to consider the question and answering calmly.
+Prove you can remain calm under pressure by taking a moment to consider the question, and answering calmly.
 It doesn't matter if you don't know the answer.
-An employer will be interested to see how you phrase your answer and how you would go about finding out new information.
+An employer will be interested to see how you phrase your answer and hear about how you would go about finding out new information.

-THE CV
+YOUR CV

-- List your most recent experience and qualifications first. - Use short sentences and positive language. - Highlight responsibilities applicable to the desired job and use 'active' verbs. - Make sure your CV is factual, up-to-date, and accurate. - Keep your CV to a maximum of two pages. - Have the CV proofread by someone else, preferably a native speaker of the language in which you are applying.
+- List your most recent experience and qualifications first. - Use short sentences and positive language. - Highlight responsibilities applicable to the desired job and use 'active' verbs. - Make sure your CV is factual, up-to-date, and accurate. - Keep your CV to a maximum of two pages. - Have your CV proofread by someone else, preferably a native speaker of the language in which you are applying.